Milestone Scientific (NYSE:MLSS) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Milestone Scientific (NYSE:MLSS – Get Rating) in a report published on Friday morning.
-The brokerage issued a sell rating on the stock.
+StockNews.com initiated coverage on shares of Milestone Scientific (NYSE:MLSS – Get Rating) in a research report released on Saturday.
+The firm issued a sell rating on the stock.

-Milestone Scientific (NYSE:MLSS – Get Rating) last announced its quarterly earnings results on Tuesday, May 17th.
-The company reported ($0.03) earnings per share (EPS) for the quarter.
+Milestone Scientific (NYSE:MLSS – Get Rating) last released its quarterly earnings data on Tuesday, May 17th.
+The company reported ($0.03) earnings per share for the quarter.
+The firm had revenue of $2.70 million for the quarter.
 Milestone Scientific had a negative net margin of 76.86% and a negative return on equity of 47.99%.
-The business had revenue of $2.70 million for the quarter.

 Milestone Scientific Inc designs, develops, and commercializes diagnostic and therapeutic injection technologies, and devices for medical, dental, and cosmetic use in the United States, China, and internationally.
 The company operates in two segments, Dental and Medical.
 Its products include CompuDent and STA Single Tooth Anesthesia System that are used for all dental procedures that require local anesthetic.